simplifiedcourses/simplifiedcourses.github.io/_posts/2023-02-22-observable-state-in-smart-components.md

 date:   2023-02-22
 published: true
 comments: true
-categories: Angular, RxJS
+categories: [Angular, RxJS, State management]
 cover: assets/observable-component-state-in-angular.jpg
-description: "We will dive deep into Observable state in Angular Smart components that we can use to create better reactive flows and local state management"
+description: "We will dive deep into Observable state in Angular Smart components that we can use to create better reactive flows and local state management."

 ---